New to CalBEM’s Working Groups? Explore some quick context or join a group.

 Group 1: Creating a Streamlined BEM Process

-In mid-May, the group also led a productive Spring Meeting, which covered project updates and a thought-provoking presentation by Co-Chair Neal Kruis on machine readable rulesets.
-If you have missed recent meetings, slides can be found in the CalBEM Collaborative Efforts SharePoint here.*
+If you have missed these recent meetings, meeting notes and materials can be found in the CalBEM Collaborative Efforts SharePoint here.*

-The Prototype Unification Technical Advisory Group led by Bryan Boyce (Energy Solutions) continues to meet, advancing its goal to develop a single set of prototypes for use by all California state agencies and other public research/policy purposes.
-Recently they completed a building stock assessment for low and high rise multifamily buildings, and will move to all building types soon.
+The Prototype Unification Technical Advisory Group led by Bryan Boyce (Energy Solutions) and Rahul Athalye (NORESCO) continues to make progress on advancing its goal to develop a single set of prototypes for use by all California state agencies and other public research/policy purposes.
+The TAG plans to meet in July to present their progress: The single- & multi-family work has been focused on validating the prototypes while non-residential work has been focused on gathering necessary inputs.

 Group 2: Developing BEM Education and Resources